SEND Information Report

 Q – How will I know how my child is progressing?

-Through contact with class staff using the home-school diary, a first term parent’s evening to share how pupils have settled back into school and their targets.
+Through contact with class staff using the home-school diary, a first term parent’s evening to share how pupils have settled back into school and their outcomes.
 A spring term parent’s evening will be available to discuss progress and attainment.
 All parents are invited to attend the annual review process to review EHCPs.
 Parents will be sent a copy of the EHCP.
 An end of year school report which highlights current and expected progress both towards personalised educational and EHCP outcomes.

 Q – How can I help my child?